feup-infolab/linked-classical/README.md

 # Linked Classical

 This repository contains the infrastructure developed for a linked data application in the context of classical music, Linked Classical.
 The application uses [a dataset from DBTune Classical](http://dbtune.org/classical/) as the base knowledge base, and allows for its expansion through SPARQL federation.
-This work was developed in the context of my master's dissertation, entitled "Federation Solutions for Linked Data Applications", and in the context of the [EPISA project](https://episa.inesctec.pt/).
+This work was developed in the context of Tiago Gomes's [M.EIC](https://sigarra.up.pt/feup/en/cur_geral.cur_view?pv_curso_id=22862) master's dissertation, entitled "Federation Solutions for Linked Data Applications", and in the context of the [EPISA project](https://episa.inesctec.pt/).
 The main goals are the evaluation of federation solutions, interaction with linked data, and the development of a template for linked data applications.

 ## Architecture